-All pupils applying to the Academy will be asked to sit the CAT test.
-If the number of applications to the Academy, in a particular year, exceeds the number of places available then the results of this test will be used for the purpose of assisting the Academy in placing applicants into one of four ability bands.
+All children applying to the academy will be asked to sit the CAT test.
+If the number of applications to the academy, in a particular year, exceeds the number of places available then the results of this test will be used for the purpose of assisting the academy in placing applicants into one of four ability bands.